SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases_splice.md

 ![Screen Shot 2020-11-02 at 2.48.22 PM.png](Screen Shot 2020-11-02 at 2.48.22 PM.png)

-In Prokarotes, there are less steps.

-Between the promoter and the actual coding DNA, there is a region named *operator* that allows three types of regulatory molecules to bind to it to alter how the gene is transcribed, namely:

-- **Repressors**: proteins that suppress transcription
-- **Activators** are proteins that increase the transcription
-- **Inducers** catalyses repressors or activators — making either a strenthened activation or repression acting in conjunction with the other regulator

 **Question: how are proteins made in the viral genome**

 * No viruses produce ribosomes